 - Instruct patient to cooperate during the procedure.
 The patient is asked to remain still because any movement will affect the clarity of the image.

 After Chest X-ray

-The nurse should note of the following nursing interventions after chest x-ray:
+The nurse should note the following nursing interventions after chest x-ray:

 - No special care.
 Note that no special care is required following the procedure